 - John Muir Trail over Cathedral Pass, which is one mile shorter but more heavily used;

-- Echo Creek via Nelson Lake, which is largely off-trail but which has a very low daily permit quota; or,
+- Echo Creek via Nelson Lake, which is largely off-trail but which has a very low daily permit quota.

-From Merced Lake, the route gets exciting again, and remains that way until arriving back at Tuolumne Meadows.
+At the base of Quartzite Peak, regain the Core Route, which remains exciting all the way back to Tuolumne Meadows.
 It starts by climbing to Quartzite Peak, and then fighting its way along the Clark Range to Red Peak Pass.

 At Russell Pass, the Yosemite High Route attains its highest elevation, 12,240+ feet above sea level.
 It’s only Class 2, but the rapid melting of the Macclure Glacier has made it more difficult, because the recently exposed talus and blockfield is not yet stable.